zachratliff22/EulerSpigot/README.md

 ![Performance of Euler Spigot](/images/haskellPerformance.PNG?raw=true "Euler Spigot Performance (Haskell)")

 As you can see, generating the first 1,000 digits only takes a few seconds.
 However, the time it takes to collect more and more digits scales exponentially with *k* (the number of digits to generate).
 So generating the first 5,000 digits took 17 minutes!
 This is really slow, and I can probably improve quite a bit on it within the Haskell implementation.

-However, I also implemented the Spigot algorithm in Go, which is significantly faster than Haskell.
-With this program you can quickly generate the digits of *e* (in fact, I did the first 50,000 digits in a matter of seconds).
+If I had to guess the `head` and `tail` operations on large

 #### The first 2,000,000 digits of *e*

-It is worth mentioning that the folks at NASA have a website where the first 2 million digits of Euler's constant have been generated [2].
+It is worth mentioning that the folks at NASA have a [website]( https://apod.nasa.gov/htmltest/gifcity/e.2mil) where the first 2 million digits of Euler's constant have been generated [3].
 It appears the digits have only been verified one or two times, but at least the first 5,000 appear correct based on my checking.

+#### The first 500,000,000,000 digits of *e*

+[This guy](http://www.numberworld.org/misc_runs/e-500b.html) appears to have generated the first 500,000,000,000 (yes, that's 500 BILLION) digits of *e* [4]!
+And it only took 12 days!

 #### References
 [1] Google's IPO filing for *e* billion dollars. https://www.ivedix.com/googles-tribute-to-euler-sparks-inspiration-in-business-intelligence/

-[2] Euler's Constant to 2 Million Digits. https://apod.nasa.gov/htmltest/gifcity/e.2mil

-[3] Sale, A. H. J. "The calculation of e to many significant digits."
+[2] Sale, A. H. J. "The calculation of e to many significant digits."
 The Computer Journal 11.2 (1968): 229-230.

+[3] Euler's Constant to 2 Million Digits. https://apod.nasa.gov/htmltest/gifcity/e.2mil

+[4] Generating 500 Billion Digits of *e*. http://www.numberworld.org/misc_runs/e-500b.html

 #### Euler's Constant to 5,000 Digits
 _________________